French77/doc-installation-guide/docs/burn.rst

 Using Linux Mint
 ````````````````

-In Linux Mint, right-click the ISO file and select ``Make Bootable USB Stick``, or launch the ``USB Image Writer`` from the application menu.
+In Linux Mint, right-click the ISO file and select :menuselection:`Make Bootable USB Stick`, or launch the :menuselection:`USB Image Writer` from the application menu.

 .. figure:: images/mintstick.png
     :width: 500px